bounceshare/clevertap_flutter/README.md

 ### Android Project setup:

-Add your CleverTap Account ID and CleverTap Token in AndroidManifest.xml of your project
+Add your CleverTap Account ID and CleverTap Token in AndroidManifest.xml of your Android project

 ### iOS Project setup:

-Add your CleverTap Account ID and CleverTap Token in Info.plist of your project
+Add your CleverTap Account ID and CleverTap Token in Info.plist of your iOS project

 ## Usage